mihailgaberov/OO-JS-Tree-Menu/README.md

 5. Gulp task runner introduced, in order to use it:
 	- Install Gulp globaly via cmd 'npm install --global gulp'
 	- Install Gulp as a devDependencies in the project's folder - 'npm install --save-dev gulp'
 	- Install jshint package - 'npm install --save-dev gulp-jshint jshint-stylish'
+	- Install the following packages - 'npm install --save-dev gulp-util gulp-concat gulp-sourcemaps uglify'
+	- Run 'gulp' in the command promt to start the default task which is the watcher for js/sass changes
+	- Run 'gulp build-js' (use '--type production' if you want to minify) or 'gulp build-css' to build respectively the javascript or the styles.